samlupton/Ohm-CapMeter/README.md

 <img src="image3.png" alt="My Image" width="400" height="300">

 The analog to digital values are read from pin 15.
 A timer starts when then voltage divider value is read at zero volts.
 After this, the capacitro is charged until it reaches 2/3 of Vcc.
-The timer captures how long this takes and sets the time as the RC and the program does simple mathematics to solve for the capacitor value.
+The timer captures how long this takes and sets the time as the RC time constant, τ, and the program does simple mathematics to solve for the capacitor value.

 <img src="image4.png" alt="My Image" width="400" height="300">